AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-server-settings/r-debug-trace-logging.md

 Log level can be 1, 2, 3, or 4 (Default is 2)

-Level 1 logs events related to start-up, shut-down, and Platform Server connections.
+Level 1 logs events related to start-up, shut-down, and [!DNL Platform Server] connections.

 Level 2 also logs connecting to and disconnecting from source images.

-Level 3 adds logging of requests for pixel data and delivery of same to the Platform Server.
+Level 3 adds logging of requests for pixel data and delivery of same to the [!DNL Platform Server].

-Level 4 records all messages received from the Platform Server.
+Level 4 records all messages received from the [!DNL Platform Server].

 Level 3 and 4 should be used for debug purposes only, as the log files can become very large.